tessmero/idle/data/gui-layouts/README.md

 # GUI Layouts

-Layout data format is inspired by CSS
+Layout data format is like CSS but one-way and very limited.
-  Each ruleset represents a rectangle or set of rectangles with x,y,w,h no margin/padding box model
+  - Each ruleset represents a rectangle or set of rectangles with x,y,w,h
+  - no margin/padding box model
-  The order of rules matters
+  - The order of rules matters
-  You always have an absolute parent rectangle before parsing a ruleset Rules `parent` and `repeat` act like mini DOM within one layout object
+  - You always have an absolute parent rectangle before parsing a ruleset
+  - Rules `parent` and `repeat` act like mini DOM within one layout object

 ## GUI Disambiguation